qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

  * Differential abundance testing is a statistical testing method that determines the abundances of specific bacteria between two ecosystems.
 Compositionality is a statistical testing method that compares the proportions of species’ relative abundances in a sample, rather than the sample’s absolute abundances that differential abundance testing measures.
  * see also: Statistical Testing, Alpha Diversity

-**D. (2016, April 01).
+**Knights, D. (2016, April 01).
 Microbiome Discovery 19: Compositionality.
 Retrieved from https://www.youtube.com/watch?v=X60nFYpLWRs**

 **Weiss, S., Xu, Z. Z., Peddada, S., Amir, A., Bittinger, K., Gonzalez, A., Lozupone, C., Zaneveld, J.R., Vazquez-Baeza, Y., Birmingham, A., Hyde, E.R., and Knight, R. (2017).
 Normalization and microbial differential abundance strategies depend upon data characteristics.
 Microbiome, 5(1).**